dwarvesf/research/breakdown/zen-mcp-deep-dive.md

 **Result**: Optimal token allocation AND natural conversation flow.

-### Trick 3: Early Model Resolution
+### Trick 3: Early model resolution

-**The Challenge**: Model resolution is expensive and error-prone when done repeatedly.
+**The challenge**: Model resolution is expensive and error-prone when done repeatedly.

-**The Solution**: Resolve "auto" mode and validate models once at the MCP boundary:
+**The solution**: Resolve "auto" mode and validate models once at the MCP boundary:

 ```python
 @server.call_tool()